 Regulating activities, not companies

 Commodity trading brings together different activities, each with its own set of regulations.
-In the context of increasing regulatory burden, the challenge for decision makers is to adopt new regulations suited to the specificities of activities rather than companies.
+The challenge for decision makers is to adopt new regulations suited to the specificities of activities rather than companies.

-STSA and its membership actively monitor and advocate in favour of fit-for-purpose policies and regulations that create a level playing field for Swiss operators, both within Switzerland and at international level.
+STSA actively monitors and advocates in favour of fit-for-purpose policies and regulations that create a level playing field for Swiss operators, both within Switzerland and on an international level.

-In order to assist policymakers in their task, STSA coordinates a number of specialised committees, working groups and task forces devoted to the key issues shaping the outlook for the sector.
+In order to assist policymakers in their task, STSA coordinates a number of specialised committees, thematic working groups and task forces devoted to the key issues shaping the outlook for the activity.

 These complement the existing laws and regulations adopted by governments and public authorities, as well as the international standards enforced at the global level.

-STSA is the voice of the commodity trading industry in the public policy arena
+STSA is the voice of the Swiss commodity trading industry in the public policy arena

 Swiss federal policy on commodity trading